cwshu/NCTU_OS_2015_HW3/spec.rst

 --------
 In this homework, we will carry two experiments to observe how shared memory works in Linux and understand the virtual memory subsystem.

 On Linux, the virtual memory subsystem is implemented in the OS kernel.
 To obtain the information such as the mapping of physical memory frames for a process, we will need access to data structures maintained by the kernel.
-Specifically, we will add a system call in the Linux kernel to translate virtual address to physical address, and pass through it to user space.
+Specifically, we will add a Linux system call to translate virtual address to physical address.
 (Section 4 Part A)

 Then, you will write two userspace programs to carry out the experiments.
 (Section 4 Part B, C)

-To do this homework, there are 3 tutorial sections.
+To help you with this homework, we also provide 3 tutorial sections (Section 1~3).

-- In Section 1, we will tell about how to get process memory layout in Linux by procfs.
+- In Section 1, we will show how to get the process memory layout via procfs.
-  We also discuss about shared libraries in memory layout, so we'll handcraft a simple shared library.
+  We also also demonstrate how shared libraries are structured in the memory layout by creating a simple shared library.

-- In Section 2, we will give you a guide for how to add a system call in linux kernel.
+- In Section 2, we will show how to add a system call to linux kernel.

-- In Section 3, we will show you how address translation take place in x86_64 linux kernel.
+- In Section 3, we will show how address translation takes place in x86_64 linux kernel.

 If you know how to do them, you can jump to Section 4 for homework requirement and example code.